JaxGaussianProcesses/GPJax/docs/README.md

 # Where to find the docs

-The FLAX documentation can be found here: https://gpjax.readthedocs.io/en/latest/
+The GPJax documentation can be found here: https://gpjax.readthedocs.io/en/latest/

 # How to build the docs